Major in Political Science

 The Department has money available to assist undergraduate students with research projects of various sorts.
 This money could be used for those particularly interested in studying Congress, for students in the honors program, or for students engaged in other research projects.
 In all cases, the money would go directly to support the research itself; money is not available to provide a stipend to students.
 The maximum grant is currently $500, though, in exceptional cases, a second application will be considered.
 Application should be made in a letter to the Director of Undergraduate Studies.

-The three prestigious undergraduate prizes described below are awarded annually and presented at the spring Political Science and International Relations commencement ceremony.
+The four prestigious undergraduate prizes described below are awarded annually and presented at the spring Political Science and International Relations commencement ceremony.
 A committee of faculty members in the Department of Political Science, appointed by the department chair, selects the winners.

 James D. McGill Memorial Prize